No products in the cart.

-Lessons 1 & 2: As we enter into the topic of rapier and offhand, we’ll be focusing on the fundamental position off the offhand to defend on its own as well as to accompany the defense of the rapier itself.
+Offhand Support: As we enter into the topic of rapier and offhand, we’ll be focusing on the fundamental position of the offhand to defend on its own as well as to accompany the defense of the rapier itself.
 Then we use the contra tempo opportunity to place the offhand in its supporting position.

-Lessons 7 & 8: These two lessons represent the end of our course on use of the offhand and as is often the case we conclude our last lessons with techniques you can use to counter everything that has come before.
+Defeating the Offhand: These two lessons represent the wrap-up of our course on use of the offhand and as is often the case we conclude our last lessons with techniques you can use to counter everything that has come before.
 The first video will help you with the fundamentals of getting around the offhand parry of your opponent when they start in an open position, and the second when they are in a closed position.